daihangpku/SW-NeRF/README.md

   cd ..
   ```
   you will get logs/drill/mesh.obj
+  tips: the bounds in extra_mesh.py should be specified according to your data.

   if you are using a dataset with aruco which has a structure like